 2. Job Title and Description

-When writing a job description for a temporary employee, it’s important to take the probable duration of their employment into consideration – some outcomes may not be appropriate, as they are long-term goals.
-Descriptors should be clear and, ideally, measurable.
-Measurable descriptors make it easier to provide transparent performance assessment further down the line.
+When writing a job description for a temporary employee, it’s essential to consider their probable employment duration.
+Some outcomes may not be appropriate, as they are long-term goals.

 3. Financial Compensation